 I'm not going to spend a great deal of time explaining what polyamory means to me or what open relationships are.
-I'd rather find someone who is already familiar and comfortable with those concepts and accepting that I have a primary partner, that she knows and is fully aware of who I spend my time with, and that I encourage her to do the same out of a true desire for our mutual happiness.
+I'd rather find someone who is already familiar and comfortable with those concepts and is looking for a relationship with me accepting that I have a primary partner, that she knows and is fully aware of who I spend my time with, and that I encourage her to do the same out of a true desire for our mutual happiness.
 If that's not you, I wish you the very best of success and love and always looking for platonic friends to join us for game nights at our home.

 I would much rather find out more about you - what inspires you, what motivates you, what you geek out about when no one is looking and what turns you on.
 I'm sensitive, respectful, intelligent and unlikely to have a monosyllabic exchange with you that tells you nothing about me.
 I'm also not likely to send you multiple photographs of my appendage from many different angles.
 I have one, I'm proud of it, and it suits me just fine.
 Sex is fantastic and is a beautiful expression of humanity that I have explored openly in alternative lifestyles, but it's not the only thing I'm looking for.
 Connection matters to me far more than friction.
 Once we have that, everything else is negotiable.
 I'm passionate with the people who are important to me and I hope you're the same.